snowdrop/k8s-infra/doc/k8s.md

    --tags k8s_cluster
 ```

-You can specify the version of kubernetes to be installed using this parameter `-e k8s_version=1.14.1`.
+You can specify the version of `kubernetes` to be installed using this parameter `-e k8s_version=1.14.1`.

-If you need to use the sudo root user on the target vm, then pass the parameter `--become`
+If you need to use the sudo root user on the target vm, then pass the parameter `--become`.

 ## Post installations steps

 If you want to configure your cluster with additional features, then you can install them using the following
-roles
+roles :

 ### Create K8s Config Yml